koechandy/koechandy/README.md

 ## I am currently a Biostatistics masters fellow at the University of Bremen.

-Interested in Design and Analysis of Pre-clinical and Clinical Trials, Survival Analysis Studies, Statistical Genomics and, Spatial Statistics and Disease Mapping in Oncology.
+Interested in Bayesian statistics, Design and analysis of dose-response experiments, Statistical methods for clinical trials, Spatial Statistics and Disease Mapping.

 Checkout my brief CV on (https://github.com/koechandy/vitae/blob/main/Koech%20Andrew%20CV.pdf)